Kanken6174/english_portfolio/portfolio.md

 It is fully open source and can be found completed at the following git repository:

 https://github.com/Kanken6174/esp_wake

+(I use this devicve to wake up every day, if that says anything about how much i trust it to be reliable 😂 )

 ## Kamlibri
 As i was developping XRHS, i found myself needing to buy more and more costly usb camera modules, on which i had absolutely no control as far as additionnal feautres or picture enhancement went.
 This is why i took it upon myself to create a compact usb camera system that i could actually build myself, for cheap, and in a sustainable way (that is with parts i know i could obtain in large quantities).